-\$221,000 Promise Kept for Educators: In early 2023, Spring AFT Chair Yolanda Merritt filed a grievance against Spring ISD after administrators denied her a pay incentive she'd earned based on her students' STAAR ALT 2 test scores.
-In a move that affected many more teachers in tested subjects, the district reneged on a promised performance bonus.
+\$221,000 Promise Kept for Educators: In Spring 2023, Spring AFT Chair Yolanda Merritt spoke against Spring ISD administrators' actions denying a performance bonus previously promised to teachers with students taking the STAAR ALT 2 assessment.
 On Valentine's Day, Spring AFT members rallied at the school board meeting in favor of a proposed amendment to restore that pay incentive.
-The amendment passed, and 54 additional educators received a total of \$221,000 for their efforts.
+The amendment passed, and 54 additional educators received a total of \$221.000 for their efforts.